highcharts/highcharts/docs/dashboards/datagrid-component.md

 <script src="https://code.highcharts.com/dashboards/modules/math-modifier.js"></script>
 ```

-## Sync
+## Components synchronization

-One of the many available options for the DataGrid Component is the [`sync` option](https://api.highcharts.com/dashboards/#interfaces/Dashboards_Plugins_DataGridComponent.DataGridComponent.ComponentOptions#sync), which allows you to set the synchronization of component states with each other.
+One of the many available options for the DataGrid Component is the [`sync` option](https://api.highcharts.com/dashboards/#interfaces/Dashboards_Plugins_DataGridComponent.DataGridComponent.ComponentOptions#sync), which allows setting the synchronization of component states with each other.

 <iframe style="width: 100%; height: 470px; border: none;" src="https://www.highcharts.com/samples/embed/dashboards/component-options/sync-highlight" allow="fullscreen"></iframe>

-The sync can be an object configuration containing: `highlight`, `visibility` and `extremes`, which allow enabling or disabling the types of synchronization by passing the value `true` or `false`.
+The sync can be an object configuration containing: `highlight`, `visibility` or `extremes`, which allow enabling or disabling the types of synchronization by passing the value `true` or `false`.

 See demos of `sync` types below:
 * [Extremes Sync](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/dashboards/demo/sync-extremes/)